Khum1/pinterest-data-processing-pipeline/README.md

 ## Project Outline

 ### Milestone 1 & 2
 I set up my AWS account and downloaded the pinterest posting structure.
-This included the API to connect to the pinterest_database and the posting emulation, which at that time just took rows from the pinterest_database and posted them on the command line.
+This included the The posting emulation, which at that time just took rows from the pinterest_database and posted them on the command line.

 ### Milestone 3
 This was the start of the batch processing pipeline.
 I created my key-pair.pem file to connect to the EC2 instance in my AWS account.
 I then set up Kafka on the EC2 instance and installed the IAM MSK authentication package, and made a client.properties file to configure the Kafka client to use IAM authentication.